Home

 Jan 22, 2024

 Kathryn Hansen is a leading voice in the field of eating disorders.
-She is the author of Brain Over Binge: Why I was Bulimic, Why Conventional Therapy Didnt Work, and How I recovered for Good and the Brain Over Binge Recovery Guide.
+She is the author of Brain Over Binge: Why I was Bulimic, Why Conventional Therapy Didnt Work, and How I Recovered for Good and the Brain Over Binge Recovery Guide.
 Kathryn is also the host of her longstanding Brain Over Binge podcast.
 Known for sharing her personal story about struggling and recovering fully from bulimia at a time when others were silent, Kathryns book helped others to realize they were not alone.
 Publicly stating that conventional treatment did not help her also allowed other sufferers to recognize that eating disorder treatment is not a one-size fits all approach.
 She now offers her own alternative approach to ending the cycle of binge eating.

 Your belief is that binge eating is not a result of underlying emotional or psychological issues.
 Will you please discuss what personally led you to believe this during your recovery from bulimia and what you believe is the sole cause of bingeing?